 More than 1,000 quakes jolted the island during the first two weeks of the year, according to the Puerto Rico Seismic Network, among them a 5.9-magnitude aftershock on Saturday.
 At least 186 tremors have been felt in the U.S. territory, the most since 2010.

-On Thursday afternoon, President Donald Trump designated six hard-hit town in the southern part of the island as major disaster area, including Guánica.
+On Thursday afternoon, President Donald Trump designated six hard-hit towns in the southern part of the island as major disaster area, including Guánica.

 "Our home is not habitable, because it might collapse if there is a bigger one," Rivera said in Spanish, adding that authorities labeled the building where she lived as unsafe after quakes weakened its infrastructure.